blackducksoftware/blackduck-alert/deployment/docker-swarm/README.md

         ```

 ### Insecure Trust of All Certificates
 WARNING: This is not a recommended option.
 Using this option makes your deployment less secure.
 Use at your own risk.

-This option allows someone who is installing Alert to verify that the installation is working correctly if certificate issues such as PKIX errors appear.

-This is intended to ONLY be used to validate the installation of the Alert server is up and running.
-Certificates SHOULD be correctly generated for the the Alert server and a valid Truststore SHOULD be provided to trust third party systems.
+Certificates SHOULD be correctly generated for the Alert server and a valid TrustStore SHOULD be provided to trust third party systems.

+This option allows the bypass of all certificate verification in the event that external certificates can not be imported into the Alert TrustStore, or certificate errors continue after importing the external certificates into the Alert TrustStore.

 To allow Alert to trust all certificates add the environment variable:
 ```